American Model Aarika Wolf Shows Off Bikini Body In Switzerland Getaway

 As of the time of this writing, the post — which Wolf shared with her 188,000 Instagram followers — had garnered more than 3,300 likes and upwards of 30 comments within just a few hours of being posted.
 Users of the social media app who are fans of the model took to the comments section to praise her beauty.

-“Wow but it’s beautiful there,” one user raved, trailing the comment with a heart eyes smiley and a droplets emoji.
+“Wow but it’s beautiful there,” one user raved, trailing the comment with a heart-eyes smiley and a droplets emoji.

 “I need to do your back workout routine,” another one chimed in, adding a flex bicep after the words.